GfellerLab/EPIC-ATAC/README.md

 ##### What do the “*otherCells*” represent?

--   EPICATAC predicts the proportions of the various cell types for which we have reference profiles (and corresponding cell-type specific markers).
+-   EPIC-ATAC predicts the proportions of the various cell types for which we have reference profiles (and corresponding cell-type specific markers).
 But, depending on the bulk sample, it is possible that some other cell types are present for which we don’t have any reference profile.
-EPICATAC returns the proportion of these remaining cells under the name “*otherCells*”.
+EPIC-ATAC returns the proportion of these remaining cells under the name “*otherCells*”.
 In the case of tumor samples, most of these other cells would certainly correspond to the cancer cells, but it could be that there are also some stromal cells